kale4eat/ComfyUI-speech-dataset-toolkit/README.md

 Basic audio tools using torchaudio for ComfyUI.
 It is assumed to assist in the speech dataset creation for ASR, TTS, etc.

+[!WARNING]
+The AUDIO type in this repository is NOT compatible with the official implementation.
+Therefore, using nodes from both the official implementation and this repository together will result in an error.
+Adapting to the official implementation is under active consideration (as of February 1, 2025).

 ## Features

 - Basic